-The Police submit that the record was used "in relation to" consultations and communications in that it was the manner in which the results of the investigation were communicated to the Police.
+The Police submit that the report was used "in relation to" consultations and communications in that it was the manner in which the results of the investigation were communicated to the Police.

-Therefore, the report was prepared by the investigating police officers for the purpose of or "in relation to" consultations and communications and Requirement 2 has been established.
+I find that the report was prepared by the investigating police officer for the purpose of or "in relation to" consultations and communications.
+Therefore, Requirement 2 has been established.